BZIvanov/Learning-ReactJS/02.ConditionsAndCollections/README.md

 6. shouldComponentUpdate(nextProps, nextState) - used for performance optimizations, because with it we can cancel updating on some of the components

 7. componentDidUpdate() -

-### Functional based

-1. useEffect - it will run for every render method.